Tagline: Party till you drop…dead

 Final thoughts

 This was a fun read for the most part, at least until the big reveal at the end which makes absolutely no sense to me.
 Seriously, what was the point?
-Even though I was expecting Patrick to be the bad guy pretty early because of the overwhelming evidence and inconsistencies [The whole knowing Cindy was dead already potentially unbroken window could have just been overlooked in the editing room though, maybe], I thought it was a nice, refreshing take on the whodunnit formula to make the most obvious suspect the bad guy.
+Even though I was expecting Patrick to be the bad guy pretty early because of the overwhelming evidence and inconsistencies [The whole knowing Cindy was dead already and potentially unbroken window could have just been overlooked in the editing room though, maybe], I thought it was a nice, refreshing take on the whodunnit formula to make the most obvious suspect the bad guy.
 I just can’t get over the absolute mess of an ending though.

 I think Gretchen was a pretty meh protagonist and Marco was a bit of a useless character that had no real relevance to the story after Gretchen broke up with him.
 He also didn’t seem as aggressive and scary as Gretchen painted him as, but I guess Stine just needed another red herring.
 Jackson seemed more sinister than Marco, but I guess that was just his strange way of expressing his feelings for Gretchen?